 Continued from previous page Field Description GET_EXPECTED_RUNTIME This is a reserved field for future extended func- tions.
 PRIORITY The Priority field indicates the urgency with which the process, if it is to be started, is to be considered by the Scheduling System.
 MIN_PRIORITY This is the minimum effective priority that can be achieved through natural aging.
-AGING_AMOUNT The number of time units after which the effective priority is incremented by 1.
-AGING_BASE The time unit that is used for the aging interval.
-SUBMIT_SUSPENDED Flag that indicates whether the object is to be suspended after the submit.
-MASTER_SUBMITTABLE The job that is started by the trigger is submit- ted as its own Master Job and does not have any influence on the current Master Job run of the triggering job.
+AGING_AMOUNT The number of time units after which the effec- tive priority is incremented by 1.
+AGING_BASE The time unit that is used for the aging interval SUBMIT_SUSPENDED Flag that indicates whether the object is to be suspended after the submit MASTER_SUBMITTABLE The job that is started by the trigger is submit- ted as its own Master Job and does not have any influence on the current Master Job run of the triggering job.
 SAME_NODE Obsolete GANG_SCHEDULE Obsolete DEPENDENCY_MODE The Dependency Mode states the context in which the list of dependencies has to be viewed.
-The following options are available: All and Any ESP_NAME This is the name of the Exit State Profile.
-ESM_NAME This is the name of the Exit State Mapping.
-ENV_NAME This is the name of the environment.
-FP_NAME This is the name of the footprint.
+The following options are available: ALL and ANY.
+ECD NAME This is the name of the Exit State Profile.
+ESP_NAME ESM_NAME This is the name of the Exit State Mapping.
+This is the name of the environment.
+ENV_NAME FP_NAME This is the name of the footprint.
 SUBFOLDERS This is the number of folders below the folder.
-ENTITIES This is the number of jobs and batches below the folder.
+ENTITIES This is the number of jobs and batches below the ENTITLES folder.
 HAS_MSE The folder contains at least one job that can be executed as a Master Submittable job.
-PRIVS String containing the users privileges on the object IDPATH ID of the path to the object.
-HIT Line is a search hit Y/N list footprint list footprint
+PRIVS String containing the users privileges on the ob- ject IDPATH Id of the path to the object HIT Line is a search hit Y/N.

-Table 17.9.: Description of the output structure of the list folder statement list footprint
+Table 17.10.: Description of the output structure of the list folder statement list footprint list footprint list footprint